zshoh131499/INFO-5940-Codespace/README.md

 ## Troubleshooting
 - The Jupyter extension should install automatically.
 If you still cannot select a Python kernel on Jupyter Notebook: Go to the left sidebar >> **Extensions** >> search for **Jupyter** >> reload window (or reinstall it).

+## Project Implementation: Toby's File Q&A with OpenAI

+## Overview
+This Streamlit app extends the base INFO 5940 setup by allowing users to upload `.txt`, `.md`, and `.pdf` files and ask questions about their contents.
+It uses **LangChain**, **ChromaDB**, and **OpenAI GPT-4o** through the Cornell API proxy.

+# Features

+- Supports uploading `.txt`, `.md`, and `.pdf` files (multiple at once).
+- Lets users ask questions about the uploaded documents using GPT-4o.
+- Splits large files into smaller text chunks for accurate retrieval.
+- Stores embeddings locally with Chroma for fast document search.
+- Keeps conversation history using Streamlit session state.

+# Changes I Made

+* Added PDF Support:
+  Used PyPDF to read and extract text from .pdf files.

+* **Used Local Vector Storage**:
+  Saved document embeddings in a local `.chroma` folder for efficient retrieval.

+# How to Run
+In terminal : API_KEY = "your_actual_API_KEY" streamlit run chat_with_pdf.py